 SafeStop said its analytics also identified an average of 6 to 8 percent of school bus stops being consistently unused, which can affect the load balancing and ridership stats that student transporters use to create routes each year.
 The company added that this data could be used to consolidate bus routes more evenly to save money “exponentially.”

-A survey of customers also indicated that use of the school bus app has resulted in an 80- to 90-percent reduction in the number of phone calls to the district transportation office seeking information on the location of their children’s buses.
+A survey of customers also indicated that using the school bus app has resulted in an 80- to 90-percent reduction in the number of phone calls to the district transportation office seeking information on the location of their children’s buses.

 “By taking action with any one of these, significant money can be saved and operational efficiencies can be improved,” said Patrick Gallagher, SafeStop’s director of sales.